-Sin Bin: On occasion, the referee will send a player behind one of the ingoal areas (the sin bin) for serious and/or repeated infringements for a specified period of time.
+• SIN BIN: On occasion, the referee will send a player behind one of the in-goal areas (the Sin Bin) for serious and/or repeated infringements for a specified period of time.
 The team is required to play short-handed until the referee permits the player to return.
 This penalty is fairly rare, but used by the referees to maintain control of the game.

-Send-Offs: In extreme cases a referee may send a player off the field for dangerous or reckless play.
+• SEND-OFFS: In extreme cases a referee may send a player off the field for dangerous or reckless play.
 A player who has been sent off is banned from that game and is not permitted to return or be replaced.

 Put In: Rolling the ball down the center of the scrum tunnel by the scrum half.

-Sevens: An abbreviated game of rugby that follows the same laws except a 7s team consists of only seven players and each half is seven minutes long.
-Much like a game of three-on-three full court basketball, it's a wide-open contest.
-Because of its wide-open style of play, the 7s version of rugby is a very entertaining game to watch.
+SEVENS: An abbreviated game of rugby that follows the same laws except a 7s team consists of only seven players and each half is seven minutes long.
+Much like a game of three-on-three full court basketball, it's a wide open contest.
+Because of its wide open style of play, the 7s version of rugby is a very entertaining game to watch.

-Set Piece: A term for scrums and lineouts because these are the only choreographed plays of the game.
+SET PIECE: A term for scrums and line-outs because these are the only choreographed plays of the game.

-Support Players: Players who position themselves to increase the ball transfer options of the ball carrier.
+SUPPORT PLAYERS: Players who position themselves to increase the ball transfer options of the ball carrier.

-Tap and Play Kick/Move: A gentle kick to oneself, followed by a pick up, used to restart the play after either a penalty or free kick is awarded.
+TAP AND GD: A gentle kick to oneself, followed by a pick up, used to restart play after either a penalty or free kick is awarded.

-Throw In: Throwing the ball down the middle of a lineout.
+THROW-IN: Throwing the ball down the middle of a lineout.

-Touchline: The side boundary of the field (sideline).
+TOUCHLINE: The side boundary of the field (sideline).

-22-meter Line: Balls kicked out of bounds from behind the "22" are restarted by a lineout at the spot where the ball went out.
-Balls kicked out of bounds from in front of the 22-meter line are restarted by a lineout where the ball was kicked.
+22-METER LINE: Balls kicked out of bounds from behind the "22" are restarted by a lineout at the spot where the ball went out.
+Balls kicked out of bounds from in front of the 22 are restarted by a lineout where the ball was kicked.
 The exception is a ball kicked out of bounds immediately after a penalty has been awarded.
 In this case, the lineout is held where the ball went out and the kicking team retains the throw-in.